The Humboldt Consumer Law Clinic partners with BRYTER to develop Legal Tech tools for consumers.

 ‘In many cases, we now have to refuse to counsel on certain cases.
 This is regrettable, of course,’ says Prof. Dr. Singer, ‘but for some consumers, even disputes with lower values are of considerable economic significance.
 We must therefore pay full attention to each case.
 This is only possible as long as we keep the number of mandates in a certain relationship to the advisors.’

 The HCLC wants to tackle the capacity issue with an innovative project starting in winter semester 2018/2019.
 This project aims at enabling students to serve not just one but dozens or even hundreds of clients at the same time.
-This is only possible through automating legal service delivery with software tools.
+This is only possible through automating legal operations delivery with software tools.
 ‘Together with the students, we want to develop Legal Tech applications that are specifically tailored to typical questions of consumer law,’ explains Dennis Fordan, research assistant at the Humboldt University.

 As most law students won’t find the time to learn programming alongside their demanding studies, the Faculty of Law cooperates with the Berlin-based company BRYTER.